+bond documentation must

+be provided to the State

+with each required

+notice.

+B. Mandated Reporting Acceptable performance is 1.
+For each failure to

-- For each failure to report, DHS may impose:
+Pursuant to Ark.
+Code Ann. defined as one hundred percent report, DHS may

-- a.
+§12-18-402 (b)(10) and (100%) compliance with all impose:

+Ark.
+Code Ann. §§ 12-12- service criteria and standards for a.
 A ten percent (10%)

-penalty, assessed in
+1708(a)(1)(AA), acceptable performance penalty, assessed in

-the following months'
+Contractor and all of its throughout the contract term as the following months'

-payment for each
+employees, agents, and determined by DHS payment for each

-failure to report.
+all Subcontractors and failure to report.
 The

-penalty will be
+Subcontractor's penalty will be

-calculated from the
+employees and agents calculated from the

-total payment for the

-identified month in
+shall immediately make a report to the Child Abuse total payment for the identified month in

-which the deficiency
+Hotline or the Adult which the deficiency

-took place; or
+Maltreatment Hotline took place; or

-- b.
+(based on type of b.
 A one percent (1%)

-penalty, assessed in
+maltreatment) if penalty, assessed in

-the next payment for
+Contractor or any of its the next payment for

-each failure to report.
+employees, agents, or each failure to report.

-The penalty will be
+Subcontractors' The penalty will be

-calculated from the
+employees and agents, calculated from the

-projected total yearly
+while performing duties projected total yearly

-contract amount for
+under this contract, have contract amount for

-the contract, as
+reasonable cause to the contract, as

-determined by DHS.
+suspect: determined by DHS.

-DHS may elect to
+a.
+That a child has been DHS may elect to

-calculate
+subjected to child calculate

-penalties/damages
+maltreatment; b.
+Died as a result of child penalties/damages

-differently per
+maltreatment; differently per occurrence.

-occurrence.

-- 2. In addition to the above penalties, DHS reserves the right to impose additional penalties including without limitation, requiring a Corrective Action Plan (CAP), withholding payment on future invoices until Vendor is in full compliance, maintaining a below standard Vendor Performance Report (VPR) in the vendor file and contract termination.
+c.
+Died suddenly and 2.
+In addition to the

+unexpectedly; above penalties, DHS

+d.
+Observes a child being reserves the right to

+subjected to conditions or impose additional

+circumstances that would penalties including

+reasonably result in child without limitation,

+maltreatment. requiring a Corrective

+or Action Plan (CAP),

+e.
+That an endangered person withholding payment

+or an impaired person has on future invoices until

+been subjected to Vendor is in full

+conditions or circumstances that compliance,

+circumstances that constitute adult maintaining a below standard Vendor

+maltreatment or long-term Performance Report

+care facility resident (VPR) in the vendor

+maltreatment file and contract

+termination.

 A privilege or contract shall not

+prevent a person from

+reporting maltreatment when

+1 1